The O2: Outdoor event spaces

 Special events or minor events which did not require or could not be held in the indoor venues were held in the piazzas – The London Piazza, Peninsula Square outside the main entrance of The O2, and the area around the main entrance.
 The London Piazza, which had featured an indoor beach, ice rink and dry ski slope, was replaced by the Icon shopping outlet.

 Hollywood Bowl

 Hollywood Bowl is a boutique bowling alley and arcade games space within The O2.

 iFLY

-In the spring of 2023, a new iFLY indoor skydiving attraction opened, iFLY is an indoor skydiving attraction within The O2, It also offers people to watch the indoor skydiving take place for free.
+In the spring of 2023, a new iFLY indoor skydiving attraction opened within The O2, which also offered people the opportunity to watch the indoor skydiving for free.